mydoge-com/mydogemask-next-example/README.md

     console.log('balance result', balanceRes);
     // { "address": "DBKwBLEDY96jBtx1xCmjfBzp9FrNCWxnmM", "balance": "4206912345678" }

+    // Send a transaction
-    // Generates a transaction popup, to be confirmed by the user const txReqRes = await myDogeMask.requestTransaction(
+    // Generates a popup to be confirmed by the user
+    // Promise will reject or onError will be called if canceled const txReqRes = await myDogeMask.requestTransaction(
       {
         recipientAddress: 'DAHkCF5LajV6jYyi5o4eMvtpqXRcm9eZYq',